matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

-Since the server has to be able to bundle related events, structural information about relations cannot be encrypted end-to-end, and so the `m.relates_to` field should not be included in the ciphertext.
+Since the server has to be able to bundle related events, structural information about relations cannot be encrypted end-to-end, and so the `m.relationship` field should not be included in the ciphertext.

 For instance, an encrypted `m.replace` looks like this: